Is composite bonding worth it - mobile

 Is composite bonding worth it - image of man showing excellent bonding results

 Composite bonding is certainly worth it in our opinion.
-It has emerged as a very popular cosmetic dentistry treatment for improving your smile.
+It has emerged as a very popular cosmetic treatment for improving your smile.

 Same day smile transformation – composite bonding can transform your smile in a single day, often in one long appointment